-The proposal would enable natural hazards to be taken into volumes greater than the permitted baseline.
-This would provide social and cultural benefits as it would provide the Council with the ability to assess how the activity might change the nature and scale of natural hazard events and the resulting risk to people who own or occupy sites and businesses within the Zone.
+The proposal would enable natural hazards to be taken into consideration when assessing earthworks activities involving volumes greater than the permitted baseline.
+This would provide the ability to assess how the activity might change the nature and scale of natural hazard events and the resulting risk to people who own or occupy sites and businesses within the Zone.